top of page

 Physical strain builds up.
 Back pain is common.
 Sharing of problems exacerbates them.
 Moving equipment and lifting patients causes the body to be under constant strain.

 Mental tension is also excessive.
 Burnout is a healthcare crisis.
 A recent survey in a 2023 study of over 15,000 nurses reported that almost half suffered severe burnout.
-Healthcare is perhaps a high-risk job that is highly emotionally demanding in the world.
+Healthcare is one of the most high-risk and emotionally demanding professions in the world, making access to mental health treatment essential rather than optional.

 Health recommendations to healthcare professionals: